Nenotriple/img-txt_viewer/README.md

   - Other changes:
     - Toggle Zoom - The popup is now centered next to the mouse and behaves better around the screen edges.
+    - `Delete img-txt Pair` now allows you to send the pair to the recycle bin.
+    - Navigating pairs while auto-save is enabled is now much faster.
     - You can now set a filter by using the enter/return key with the filter widget in focus.
+    - You can now quickly open the "settings.cfg", and "my_tags.csv" files in your default system app.
+    - You can now use Regex patterns in the `Search` field of the Search and Replace tool, along with the Highlight tool.
+    - You can now use the Up/Down arrow keys to navigate while the img-txt index entry is focus.
+    - You can now hold Shift when navigating (all methods) to advance by 5 instead of 1.
+    - This message label now displays "No Changes" when attempting to save a file without making changes to it.
     - Ensured auto_save_var is properly restored to its original value if the text box does not exist when changing the working directory.
     - The "Clear" button in the Filter tab now turns red when the filter is active, and the tooltip also changes to show the filter state.
-    - Minor code refactoring.
+    - The tools *'Rename img-txt Pairs'* and *'Rename and Convert img-txt Pairs'* have been combined into a single tool called `Batch Rename and/or Convert`.
+    - Using Undo after S&R/Prefix/Append, will now delete text files that previously didn't exist at the time when those tools were ran.
+    - This version comes with many small tweaks and updates, along with some minor internal code refactoring.

 <br>

   - Project Changes:
-    - **Image Grid:** v1.03
+    - **Image-Grid:** v1.03
       - New:
         - Filtering options are now moved to a new menu.
         - You can now filter images by `Resolution`, `Aspect Ratio`, `Filesize`, `Filename`, `Filetype`, and `Tags`.
           - Along with these operators, `=`, `<`, `>`, `*`
         - Resolution and Filesize are now displayed in the image tooltip.
-        - `Auto-Close`: This setting is now saved to the `settings.cfg` file. #24
+        - `Auto-Close`: This setting is now saved to the `settings.cfg` file. [#24](https://github.com/Nenotriple/img-txt_viewer/issues/24)
       - Fixed:
-        - Fixed the issue of not being able to focus on the image grid window when selecting it from the taskbar. #24
+        - Fixed the issue of not being able to focus on the image grid window when selecting it from the taskbar. [#24](https://github.com/Nenotriple/img-txt_viewer/issues/24)
       - Other changes:
         - Increased the default number of images loaded from 150 to 250.
         - Improved image and text cache.
         - Update index logic to support new loading order options.
     - **Upscale Image:** v1.04
       - New:
+        - Now supports batch upscaling a folder of  images.
         - The `Upscale Factor` widget is now a slider allowing you to select `from 0.25`, `to 8.0`, in `0.25 increments`.
         - New settings: `Strength` Set this from 0%, to 100% to define how much of the original image is visible after upscaling.
       - Fixed: